jroth49/AutoApply/javascript/readme.md

 If you haven't filled out a pre-questionaire on easy apply it will simply stop the script giving and alert "You need to enter info."
 Using the main(); method after filling out the empty space will continue the script.

 Isn't fullproof will have connection errors must have a good connection to have the script run well.
+Also haven't incorporated the next page after applying for all the jobs on the current page.